frankthetank-music/Acropalypse-Multi-Tool/README.md

 On Windows you will have to install and configure X-Server for the gui to work.

+If you want to build the container yourself use: `sudo docker build -t acropalypse-multi-tool .` and then run `xhost +local:` and `sudo docker run -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix acropalypse-multi-tool`.
 ### System Compatibility

 - Python 3.10 (other versions may also work)